 Most of you probably have limited vacation time.
 You have two, maybe three weeks, vacation time if you live in the US.
-So it’s understandable that you want to use that time wisely and pack in as much as possible when they travel to Europe.
+So it’s understandable that you want to use that time wisely and pack in as much as possible when you travel to Europe.
 But Europe is bigger than you think.
 Here’s why you shouldn’t try to see it all in one trip.

 Looking at the map